mwrnd/vivado-risc-v/README.md

 [2020.1](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis/archive-vitis.html).
 Vitis installation includes Vivado Design Suite, there is no need to install Vivado separately.

 Nexys Video, Nexys A7 100T and Arty A7 100T are supported by free version of Vivado.
-KC705, VC707 and Genesys 2 require Vivado license.
+KC705, VC707, Genesys 2, and Innova-2 require Vivado license.

 If using a Digilent board, install [Vivado Board Files for Digilent FPGA Boards](https://github.com/Digilent/vivado-boards).
 Note: installation instructions tell to "navigate to its 'data/boards/board_files' directory".